tbrowder/CGI-Stats/README.md

 # CGI Statistics

-Use CGI variables, and the Raku programming language, to keep website visit sttaistics
+Use CGI variables, and the Raku programming language, to keep website visit statistics

 ## Anonymous website visits